Hogan's Run Vineyard

 We are Susie & Fred, who fell in love with the Russian River Valley when we visited from the Bay Area to pick up Pinot noir grapes for a home wine project.
 Our close friend Pete S. who over a period of 15 years was making fabulous wines in his garage, was making Pinot noir and we jumped on the band wagon that year.

 We had purchased grapes from Randy Peters’ Sebastapol vineyard, and Randy was bringing it over to be destemmed for us at Ray Taldeschi’s vineyard in Dry Creek Valley.
 It was early on a cool, gray, Saturday morning.
 Once there we met Ray, his wife, their dog and Randy Peters, himself!
-Standing under a big sky, surrounded by vibrant green vines, birdsong in the air, dogs running around, and watching Ray and team bring up the beautiful purple grapes, it was so hard not to fall in love with this heaven.
+Standing under a big sky, surrounded by grapevines, birdsong in the air, dogs running around, and watching Ray and team bring up the beautiful purple grapes, it was so hard not to fall in love with this heaven.
 While we had worked a career that kept us in offices or on planes, we truly are lovers of the outdoors and of working the earth.
 We decided that day that we would start looking for property in Sonoma County.

 It took us a couple of years, but Fred was very particular in ensuring we selected a Pinot noir vineyard with the right location and orientation.
 We moved to the Russian River Valley in 2010 and named our vineyard in memory of our loyal and beautiful, Black Lab, Hogan.
 We knew that like us, he would have loved to roam on the property by our side.
 While Hogan is no longer with us, our new canine family of Chado and Dorjee, stand guard at Hogan’s Run Vineyard.